testcontainers/testcontainers-go/docs/modules/cockroachdb.md

 Set the database that is created & dialled with `cockroachdb.WithDatabase`.

-#### Password authentication
+#### User and Password

-Disable insecure mode and connect with password authentication by setting `cockroachdb.WithUser` and `cockroachdb.WithPassword`.
+You can configured the container to create a user with a password by setting `cockroachdb.WithUser` and `cockroachdb.WithPassword`.

+`cockroachdb.WithPassword` is incompatible with `cockroachdb.WithInsecure`.

 #### Store size